7 iconic photo spots in Lisbon you shouldn't miss during your next trip

 The 25 de Abril Bridge officially opened in 1966.
 If you think that the bridge somehow looks like the Golden Gate Bridge in San Francisco, you’re right.
 The architects and engineers had a connection with San Francisco.
 So maybe they got their inspiration from there.

-You can get a good shot of the 25 de Abril Bridge right from the Monument of Christ the King.
+A great location for a photo of the 25 de Abril Bridge is right from the Sanctuary of Christ the King.

 However, I took the photo below while hiking down from the monument to the shore.
-Use the trees and bushes to create a frame for the bridge.
+This photo location allows you to use the trees and bushes to create a frame for the bridge.

 25 de Abril Bridge connecting the city of Lisbon with Almada